1jour1vin

 Wine rated (2024 guide) 100/100

-What's striking about this wine is the grandeur it spontaneously displays, without a shadow of a doubt, without a moment's hesitation!
-The correlation between fruit, terroir, ageing and freshness is breathtaking.
-It reminds me of the bouquet of the 1986, a precious reference.
-On the palate, the wine begins by revealing charm, quickly encircled by fine-grained tannins and a constructive, structuring austerity, stretching the finish and aromatic persistence.
-This is a high-flying Mouton that ranks among the estate's Hall of Fame.
-Of course, it's not giving itself away fully yet, and rightly so, as it already has enough to marvel at!
+What is striking about this wine is the grandeur it displays spontaneously, without a shadow of a doubt, without hesitation!
+The correlation between fruit, terroir, aging, and freshness is breathtaking.
+It reminds me of the bouquet of the 1986, which is a valuable reference.
+On the palate, the wine begins by revealing its charm, quickly surrounded by fine-grained tannins and a constructive, structuring austerity, stretching out the finish and aromatic persistence.
+A high-flying Mouton that ranks among the estate's Hall of Fame.
+Of course, it does not yet reveal itself entirely, and rightly so, as it already has enough to marvel at!
 It therefore has the luxury of improving while already being perfect.
-I'm not going to repeat the 101/100 trick, but we could give it a 180, as in darts.
+I'm not going to repeat the 101/100 trick, but we could reward it with a 180, as in darts.
 2030-2070

 Vert de Vin